 Feed items in Atom, require a unique ID.
 To generate IDs unique to your site, Textpattern allows you to choose between either an email address or your domain name to include in these IDs.
 The email address will be the first one used when creating the site.
 Unless you are likely going to be changing your domain name, it is probably safe to set this to ‘No’.

-If you set Accept comments? to ‘Yes’, this region of the Preferences administration panel is where you establish your global settings for article comments (if set to ‘No’, this region is omitted).
+If you set Accept comments? to ‘Yes’, this region of the Preferences panel is where you establish your global settings for article comments (if set to ‘No’, this region is omitted).

 Comments on by default?

 If this is set to ‘Yes’, comments will be automatically enabled for every article published.
-If set to ‘No’, you must enable comments on the Write administration panel each time you want to accept comments.
+If set to ‘No’, you must enable comments on the Write panel each time you want to accept comments.

 Note that allowing comments can be turned on or off at any time, on a per-article basis.